Using Quantum Switches to Mitigate Noise in Grover's Search Algorithm: Application of Quantum Switch to Grover Search Algorithm

+Taking the $|+\rangle$ component of the measurement.
+Post-selecting and correcting based on the $+$ or $-$ part of the measurement.
+We should also note that even post-selecting on - would have led to similar results with an inverted phase and thus we can consider the further results without loss of generality.
+This output $\mathcal{S}(\mathcal{D}_{\sqrt{t}}, \mathcal{D}_{\sqrt{t}})(\rho(1) \otimes \rho_c)$ in eq.(\ref{eqn: init_switched_1}) can be rearranged as:

-The term \( \bigl(1-t\bigl)\mathrm{Tr}(\rho)\dfrac{\mathbb{I}_d}{d}+t\rho(1) \) in \ref{fourier_measured_1} represents the output after first iteration corresponding to the parameter \(\theta\) under the scenario where the channel order remains entirely definite (\(\theta\) = 0 or 1).
-Meanwhile, the second term in (\ref{fourier_measured_1}) signifies the additional information gained due to any degree of ICO ($\theta > 0$ or $< 1$).
-These observations emphasize that within the context of Grover's search algorithm, the quantum switch functions as a mitigator of noise by facilitating more information transfer.\\ In the first framework, we analyzed the system after each iteration of Grover's search, with measurements and post-selections performed at every step.
-As we transition to the second framework, our approach differs significantly.
-Instead of measuring and post-selecting the control qubit after each iteration, we employ multiple quantum switches and defer these actions until the end of all iterations.
-This approach allows the system to evolve through a series of Grover search iterations without intermediate collapse, potentially capturing different dynamics compared to the first framework.\\
+The term \( \bigl(1-t\bigl)\mathrm{Tr}[\rho]\dfrac{\mathbb{I}_d}{d}+t\rho(1) \) in eq.(\ref{fourier_measured_1}) represents the output after first iteration corresponding to the parameter \(\theta\) under the scenario where the channel order remains entirely definite (\(\theta\) = 0 or 1).
+Meanwhile, the second term in eq.(\ref{fourier_measured_1}) signifies the additional information gained due to any degree of ICO ($0 <\theta< 1$).
+These observations emphasize that within the context of Grover's search algorithm, the quantum switch functions as a mitigator of noise by facilitating more information transfer.